 Now let me be very clear, I’m not going to tell you how to find the next billion-dollar business idea.
 But what I’m going to show you today will help you turn YOUR idea into a potential billion dollar business.

-I use this framework at Inc42 Media where I head the marketing of the company and it has been used by pretty much every successful company out there be it Flipkart, Amazon, your local heroes like Zoho & Freshworks and even big corporates.
+I use this framework at Inc42 Media and it has been used by pretty much every successful company out there, be it Flipkart, Amazon, your local heroes like Zoho & Freshworks and even big corporates.

 Pick a successful company, study it and you’ll find this framework at the heart of the company.